-California has passed a legislation aimed at pension reform.
-AB340 created the Public Employees' Pension Reform Act (PEPRA) that implemented new benefit formulas and final compensation period, as well as new contribution requirements for new employees hired on or after January 1, 2013 who meet the definition of new member as per PEPRA.
-Notable changes include less expensive benefit formulas, longer final compensation period (1 year to 3-year average), 50%-50% sharing of retirement costs by employees and employees, and caps on pensionable compensation.
-Though there are no current employees classified as new members, retirement cost savings are projected in the future.
+The Public Employees' Pension Reform Act (PEPRA) implemented new benefit formulas and final compensation period, as well as new contribution requirements for new employees hired on or after January 1, 2013 who meet the definition of new member as per PEPRA.
+Notable changes include less expensive benefit formulas, longer final compensation period (1 year to 3 year final compensation), 50%-50% sharing of retirement costs by employers and employees, and caps on pensionable compensation.
+There are two current employees classified as new members, and retirement cost savings are projected in the future under this change.